matplotlib/matplotlib/doc/faq/howto_faq.rst

 .. _point-in-poly:

-How do I test whether a point is inside a polygon?
+Test whether a point is inside a polygon
 ==================================================

 The :mod:`matplotlib.nxutils` provides two high performance methods: